reivaxy/e-nableHandWearMonitor/README.md

 You can change the default ssid/pwd for the access point wifi network, and, optionally, provide your home wifi ssid and pwd.
 These are stored locally in the device memory, and never sent anywhere.

-Providing your home wifi connection information will allow to automatically setup the date and time in the device, and will allow you to upload the data files listing the times the E-nable hand was worn to a dedicated server (work in progress).
+Providing your home wifi connection information will allow to automatically setup the date and time in the device, and will allow you to upload the data files listing each period the E-nable hand was worn to a dedicated server (work in progress).

 If you don't provide your home wifi connection information you will be able to setup the time manually (work in progress), and download the data files to your computer or phone.